FactoryXCode/MfPack/MfPack/README.md

 and writes the result to a file (typically MP4 with H.264 videoand AAC or FLAC audio).
 Audio-only recording can be done separately to WAV or FLAC using the dedicated recorder unit.
-Note: You have to know the principles of Media Foundation and DirectX!
+Note: You have to know the principles of Media Foundation and DirectX.

 ![](https://github.com/FactoryXCode/MfPack/blob/Master/MfPack/Pic/MfCaptureVideoFromScreen2s.png